kwehage/greenscreen-framework/README.md

 overall GreenScreen benchmark score according to the GreenScreen for Safer Chemicals methodology.

+The entire benchmarking process, including the initial import of data, translation to GreenScreen representation, and assessment of an overall benchmark score, is completely computer automated.
+The resulting data is exported in a JavaScript Object Notation (JSON) file format and is suitable to be uploaded to a document storage system or relational database for later retrieval.

 At present, the module supports loading data from two hazard endpoint data sources: